 AMI, or the Association Montessori Internationale, is the supervising body that accredits schools using the Montessori Method, developed by Maria Montessori in the early years of the 20th century.
-The AMI Montessori Method is based on the idea that children naturally crave learning, and that the idea, resistance and feeling that ‘learning is a chore’ only comes when we stifle child, by forcing concepts that they aren’t naturally ready for at a particular stage, or by using the incorrect approach.
+The AMI Montessori Method is based on the idea that children naturally crave learning, and that the idea, resistance and feeling that ‘learning is a chore’ only comes when we stifle child, by forcing concepts and learning styles that they aren’t naturally ready for at a particular stage, or by using the incorrect approach.

-Studies show that when traditional ideas of reward and punishment are attached to any task, learning included, that task becomes seen as just that: Work done to earn rewards and avoid punishments.
+Studies show that when traditional ideas of reward and punishment are attached to any task, learning activities included, that task becomes seen as just that: Work done to earn rewards and avoid punishments.
 Montessori schools are different.
 Whether your child is at an AMI Montessori school in Austin, Texas or anywhere else around the world, he/she enjoy a curriculum that is individualized and sprouts interest in learning, and not one that is merely designed around standardized tests and state educational goals.

-In a Montessori school like ours, the goals of education are different.
+In a Montessori academy like ours, the goals of education are different.
 They are not a means to an end, nor a way of helping children achieve higher grades that they can compare to their peers or a way to push them through the educational system.
 Although our educational curriculums comply to state guidelines, our application of the authentic Montessori principles instill in children the desire for learning, while fostering creativity and helping their natural inquisitiveness bloom.

-Montessori gives children the tools to teach themselves, to understand what exactly do they want to learn and what kind of help they need to learn it.
+Montessori classrooms give children the tools to teach themselves, to understand what exactly do they want to learn and what kind of help they need to learn it.
 When you think about it, this is how exceptional people — and through them, exceptional discoveries and inventions — come to be.
 It’s about asking “why?”, not because you need to know the answer, but because you want to know the answer.

 That’s what Montessori education is all about.
 It’s no wonder some of our greatest innovators and creators, like world-famous chef Julia Child, Google founders Sergey Brin and Larry Page, Academy Award winning actors George Clooney and Helen Hunt, violinist Joshua Bell and music icon Sean Combs, are among those who can boast of a Montessori school education.